munificent/craftinginterpreters/book/compiling-expressions.md

 Pratt parsers are a sort of oral tradition in industry.
 No compiler or language book I've read teaches them.
-Academia is very focused on generated parsers, and Pratt's technique is for hand-written ones, so it gets overlooked.
+Academia is very focused on generated parsers, and Pratt's technique is for handwritten ones, so it gets overlooked.

 But in production compilers, where hand-rolled parsers are common, you'd be surprised how many people know it.
 Ask where they learned it, and it's always,